- Invasive Species Management

-As a landowner in Colorado you have a responsibility to control noxious weeds if they are found on your property.
-The level of control depends which of Colorado’s weed lists it fall on.
+Colorado' landowners have a responsibility to control noxious weeds on their property.
+The level of control is required by which of Colorado's list the weed is on.
 Visit the State Department of Agriculture’s Noxious Weed program’s site for more information.

 Inquiries and Complaints

 Jeffco ISM’s authority is limited to private, county, and state-owned lands within the unincorporated areas of the county.
 Our office does not have legal authority within municipalities or on federal lands.

 For complaints about property within city-limits, contact that city’s code enforcement department.